 |Saturated Fat 1g||6%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 In Greek: ντάκος, pronounced DAH-kohss

-A traditional meze or light meal on the island of Crete, dakos (also called "koukouvayia") is often called "Greek bruschetta," and is easy to make with few ingredients and no cooking.
-You can find rusks at online Greek food shops, make your own, or use a thick slice of grilled or toasted crusty country bread (without the water).
+A traditional meze or a light meal on the island of Crete, dakos is often called "Greek bruschetta," and is easy to make with few ingredients and requires no cooking.
+Other names for it are ntakos or koukouvagia and some regions of Crete have their own names for the dish.

-- 2 to 3 teaspoons olive oil (extra virgin)
+2 to 3 teaspoons extra-virgin olive oil

-- Pinch oregano (Greek rigani)
+Pinch Greek oregano

-Spread the grated tomato on the rusk and top with cheese.
+Spread the strained, grated tomato on the rusk and top with cheese.
 Sprinkle with pepper and a good amount of oregano, and drizzle with olive oil.

 - Some like to add a couple of thin slices of bell pepper and/or onion.
-They aren't part of the original recipe, but can be used if desired.
+They aren't part of the original recipe but can be used if desired.